dilan-dio4/tulsa/README.md

 ## Documentation

-The documentation for Tulsa is available at [some link](https://dilan-dio4.github.io/tulsa/).
-There you can see all of the components and find the theming guide.
+More information about Tulsa is available [here](https://dilan-dio4.github.io/tulsa/), including component playgrounds and the theming guide.

 ## Installation